sweekarsud/Goodness-of-Pronunciation/README.md

 ```shell
 ./gen_lookup_table.sh
 ```
-A sample lookup-table has been given in the _reqd_files_ folder for reference.

 # Placement of the downloaded folder :
 * Once the _Goodness-of-Pronunciation-master.zip_ file is downloaded it needs to be placed in _/home/user/kaldi/egs/Native_Acoustic_Model/s5/_ and needs to unzipped as _Extract_Here_ which will result in the creation of the following path _/home/user/kaldi/egs/Native_Acoustic_Model/s5/Goodness-of-Pronunciation-master/_.
 The native acoustic model needs to be trained on _nnet2_ with all paths functional in _exp_ folder.